SRombauts/UEPlasticPlugin/README.md

 ### Version 1.8.3 2023/10/11 for UE 5.0/5.1/5.2/5.3 and UE 4.27.2:
  - manage connection to the server
- - show current branch name and CL in status text
  - display status icons to show controlled/checked-out/added/deleted/private/changed/ignored/not-up-to-date files
- - display locked files, and by who
+ - Smart Locks: display locked files, retained locks, on what branch and by who
  - Detect Changes on other Branches, to check outdated files vs. remote across multiple branches
+ - show current branch name and CL in status text
  - add, duplicate a file
  - move/rename a file or a folder
  - revert modifications of a file (works best with the "Content Hot-Reload" option since UE4.15)